zackyancey/sbp/README.md

 ## Features
 ### Segments
+Segments are the parts that make up the prompt.
+So you can add/remove/swap etc.
 - Host; shows the username and maybe host depending on your settings
 - Path; shows the path
 - Git; shows the git branch and status